schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/diagramming.md

 in the [SchemaCrawler examples](http://github.com/sualeh/SchemaCrawler/releases/) download.
 An example of a SchemaCrawler database diagram is below.

-You can provide additional GraphViz command-line options using the `SC_GRAPHVIZ_OPTS` environmental variable, or pass in the additional arguments using the `SC_GRAPHVIZ_OPTS` Java system property.
-SchemaCrawler does not set the dpi, or resolution of generated graphs.
-A useful GraphViz command-line option to set is `-Gdpi=300`.

 You can decide whether foreign-key names, column ordinal numbers, and schema names are displayed by setting the following properties in the SchemaCrawler configuration file, `schemacrawler.config.properties`.